If you’ve ever been out on a canoe or kayak, you know what a great workout it can be… especially during speed runs!

 Most rowing machines use air, via a fan, that creates resistance as you row.
 But a company called WaterRower is out to change all of that… Yes, their rowing machines actually use a small underwater flywheel to generate resistance.

-Let's dive into my full buyer's guide to help you decide which WaterRower machine to buy.
+Let’s dive into my full buyer’s guide to help you decide which WaterRower machine to buy and which one is best.

 Why buy a WaterRower?
 Breaking down water rowers vs air rowers